tableau/TabPy/docs/AWS-TabPy-Deployment.md

 # TabPy Deployment for Tableau Cloud (AWS)
-The goal of this document is to walk through the end-to-end solution building process.
-While in the document we are using AWS cloud, the architecture and solution can be generalized to any cloud platform.
+The goal of this document is to walk through all steps required to deploy TabPy on AWS with SSL connection.
+In the document we are using AWS cloud, however the architecture and solution can be generalized to any cloud platform.
 The solution building process comprises three main steps:

 * Running TabPy on EC2 instance
 * Request SSL certification with a registered domain